Nextcloud Deployment

 Accept the default version number in Version.
 When a new version becomes available, the application shows an update badge and the Application Info widget on the Installed applications screen shows the Update button.

-If you have an existing Nextcloud account add the credentials for that account in the Admin User and Admin Password fields.
-If you do not have an existing account enter the name and password you want to use to create the Nextcloud login credentials.
+If you do not have an existing account, enter the name and password you want to use to create the Nextcloud login credentials.
+Enter a password in Redis Password and Database Password to set up these areas.

 Nextcloud Redis requires a password for access.
 If you have an existing Nextcloud account with Redis configured, enter that existing password here but if not, enter a password to use for Redis in Nextcloud.
 Nextcloud also requires a password to secure access to the database.
 If you have an existing Nextcloud account database with a password configured, enter it Database Password.
 Enter a new password if you do not have an existing database password.
 The default value is nextcloud.
 The TrueNAS Nextcloud app passes these passwords to Nextcloud.